There's a working hardware implementation of moxie in the wild!

 Intrepid hacker Brad Robinson created this moxie-compatible core as a peripheral controller for his SoC.
 He had been using a simple 8-bit core, but needed to address more memory than was possible with the 8-bit part.
 Moxie is a nice alternative because it has a compact instruction encoding, a supported GNU toolchain and a full 32-bit address space.
 FPGA space was a real concern, so he started with a non-pipelined VHDL implementation, and by all accounts it is running code and flashing LEDs on a Nexys3 board!

-moxie-elf-gcc is big-endian by default, but compile with
+moxie-elf-gcc is big-endian by default, but

 -mel and you'll end up with little-endian binaries.